CatsBox/my-first-repo/README.md

 ## Local Development

-1. OPen index.html in your browser.
+1. Open index.html in your browser.